bagder/uncurled/code.md

 up the real underlying cause and its reason can be a lot of work and by nature people avoid "a lot of work" if at all possible...

-## Newcomers can make miracles too

-There are lots of clever people in the world.
-Just because a person never contributed before does not mean the person is not really bright and smart.
-Sometimes you get the best patches and help from people you never met before and who moves on the next day never to come back.
-The Open Source community can be a warm and fuzzy place!

 ## Only actual releases get widely used

 Only proper releases get tested for real.
 You can beg users to try pre